EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Experiments

 \subsection{Image inpainting with Partial VAE}

+We evaluate the performance of Partial VAE with the image inpainting task, which is to fill in the removed pixels.
+We perform the evaluation in two different settings: in the first setting, pixels are randomly removed, and in the second setting, a continuous patch of pixels are removed.

-\paragraph{Inpainting Random Missing Values} We demonstrate our method using a partially observed MNIST dataset \citep{lecun1998mnist}.
-The same setting are used for all methods (see Appendix \ref{sec:app_inpaint} for details).
-During training, We remove a random portion (uniformly sampled between 0\% and 70\%) of pixels.
+\paragraph{Inpainting Random Missing Pixels.~} We use MNIST dataset \citep{lecun1998mnist} and remove pixels randomly for this task.
+The same settings are used for all methods (see Appendix \ref{sec:app_inpaint} for details).
+During training, we remove a random portion (uniformly sampled between 0\% and 70\%) of pixels.
+We then impute missing pixels on a partially observed test set (constructed by removing 70\% of the pixels uniform randomly).
+The performance of pixel imputation is evaluated by test ELBOs on missing pixels.
 The first two rows in Table \ref{tab:mnist_llh} show training and test ELBOs for all algorithms using this partially observed dataset.
 Additionally, we show ordinary VAE (VAE-full) trained on the fully observed dataset as an ideal reference.
 Among all Partial VAE methods, the PNP approach performs best.

-\paragraph{Inpainting Regions} We then consider inpainting large contiguous regions of images.
-It aims to evaluate the capability of the Partial VAEs to produce all possible outcomes with well-calibrated uncertainties.
+\paragraph{Inpainting Regions.~} We then consider inpainting large contiguous regions of images.
+It aims to evaluate the capability of the Partial VAEs to produce all possible outcomes with better uncertainty estimates.
 With the same trained model as before, we remove the region of the upper $60\%$ pixels of the image in the test set.
 We then evaluate the average likelihoods of the models.
 The last row of Table \ref{tab:mnist_llh} shows the results of the test ELBO in this case.
 PNP based Partial VAE performs better than other settings.
-Given only the lower half of a digit, the number cannot be identified uniquely.
+Note that given only the lower half of a digit, the number cannot be identified uniquely.
 ZI (Figure \ref{fig:IP_ZI}) fails to cover the different possible modes due to its limitation in posterior inference.
 ZI-m (Figure \ref{fig:IP_ZIM}) is capable of producing multiple modes.
 However, some of the generated samples are not consistent with the given part (i.e., some digits of 2 are generated).
-Our proposed PN (Figure \ref{fig:IP_PN}) and PNP Figure \ref{fig:IP_PNP}) are capable of recovering different modes, and are consistent with observations.
+Our proposed PN (Figure \ref{fig:IP_PN}) and PNP (Figure \ref{fig:IP_PNP}) are capable of recovering different modes, and are consistent with observations.